TheDaftRick/protondb_faq/README.md

 Right click the game in your Library and in Properties - Enable "Force the use of a specific Steam Play compatibility Tool"

-If there are any spaces in the path to your .exe you will need to fix the "Target:" path in the game's Properties
+If there are any spaces in the path to your .exe you will need to fix the "Target:" path in the game's Properties.

 ## I have issues with my controller!